seinecle/blog/_posts/2024-10-19-developing-slidelang.md

 It is an app that translates Powerpoint documents.

 # Why did I start developing it?
-Because as a professor, I needed to translate a Powerpoint presentation containing my course on data science and AI, that contains ~ 300 slides.
+Because as a professor, I needed to translate [my course on data science and AI from English to French](https://docs.google.com/presentation/d/1RIK6Qb_wufbdJayJn9EWMocfBBIHU__Ux_XIbDh7jCI).
+It is a Google Slide that contains ~ 300 slides.
 I found no solution on the market to do it.

 # But DeepL, Google Translate... do it already?
 Not for my need: